PostgreSQL Scales Further Than Most People Think

 autovacuum_vacuum_cost_delay = 2 -- default 2ms (was 20ms in older versions)

-);For large tables, the default "vacuum when 20% of rows are dead" means millions of dead rows can accumulate before vacuum starts.
+);On a large table, the default "vacuum when 20% of rows are dead" means millions of dead rows can build up before vacuum even starts.
 Lowering the scale factor fixes this.
+Also you can monitor dead tuples:

 SELECT